Connecting to the remote HPC system Torch

 Opening a Terminal

-Accessing the Greene HPC cluster is primarily done through the Command Line Interface (CLI).
+Accessing the Torch HPC cluster is primarily done through the Command Line Interface (CLI).
 A CLI provides a text-based environment that allows users to manage files, run programs, and navigate directories via command input.
 On macOS, the built-in CLI tool is Terminal, while Windows 10 users can leverage the Windows Subsystem for Linux (WSL) for similar functionality.
 Additionally, a popular tool for connecting to Linux servers from Windows is PuTTY, a free SSH client.

 Connecting to an HPC system is most often done through a tool known as “SSH” (Secure SHell) and usually SSH is run through a terminal.
 So, to begin using an HPC system we need to begin by opening a terminal.
 Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities while working on the operating system.
 When connected to the remote system the experience between terminals will be identical as each will faithfully present the same experience of using that system.